iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > Make the Covid Alert app work in Alberta already.<br> :date: __2020-10-05 19:02:17__

 > A Covid tracing app only works if a critical mass of people use it.
 The federal Covid Alert app has that critical mass, and this app doesn't.
 Albertans, tell your MLA that we want the federal app enabled in Alberta!<br> :date: __2020-10-03 00:03:19__

-> While well intended, this app is useless.
-First of all it depends on the person with a positive test to voluntarily upload this information.
-Secondly, shouldn't a person with a positive test be self isolating for 14 days, in which case he/she shouldn't be exposed to anyone.
-I would be surprised if this app has actually registered exposure to anyone.
-This app needs more work.
-I'm uninstalling it.<br> :date: __2020-09-25 06:52:38__

-> This app is for the stupidest people ever.
-You want the government knowing where you are are all the time.
-Download this app.
-Oh and don't forget wear your masks...... hahahahha<br> :date: __2020-09-25 00:19:14__